Last update 20.10.2020 (Use of university premises, use of protective masks and instructions for organizing teaching)

 - Tips for wellbeing while working at home (Flamma-link)

-The latest information at university level is updated: Coronavirus situation at the University of Helsinki
+The latest information at the university level is updated: Coronavirus situation at the University of Helsinki

 Dean Ritva Toivanen